tw202/odin-recipes/README.md

 # odin-recipes
 Odin Project Foundations - Recipes

-A simle project to learn HTML Basics and test git
+A simple project to learn HTML Basics and test git